Advocacy Resources

 - Review the bill, SB 360 (full text, bill summary)

-Share feedback after your meeting: Fill out the Legislator Meeting Completed form to share important insights with our lobbyists.
-We will also have paper copies of this available on site if needed.
+Fill out the Legislator Meeting Completed form to share important insights with our lobbyists.

 Other data that may be asked about: